 Deadline – that awful word!
 Love it or hate it, one thing is sure – you can't ignore it.
 They're designed to keep employees in check and ensure they achieve short and long-term goals.
-It all comes down to time management and how well-organized you are.
+It all comes down to time tracking and tracking money and how well-organized you are.

 When someone mentions a deadline, it's a bane of existence for many people and the main reason they feel pressured and overstretched.
 However, the ability to meet deadlines is an impressive trait many first-line managers appreciate.

 This article will explain how to meet deadlines while dealing with pressure!

 First of all, deadlines set up expectations.
 When a project is given a deadline, it means it needs to be completed by that time.
 They are designed to provide clear expectations of what needs to be delivered and when.

 As a deadline approaches, employees feel more motivated to finish their work.
 Once a task has an endpoint, it's easier to track it down and assign urgency to it.

 Finally, deadlines ensure smooth workflow.
 It's easier to prioritize tasks, leading to a more dedicated approach.
 Usually, employees are more likely to work on urgent tasks and leave non-urgent tasks for later.

 According to a basic definition, a deadline represents a time at which something is due.
 However, deadlines aren't that simple.
 In fact, we have goals set on one side and expectations on the other.

 Depending on your business, you might have one of the following:

 - Rigid and soft deadlines